FjoGeo/FjoGeo/README.md

 <br />
 <img align="right" alt="GIF" src="https://github.com/darshan-jain/darshan-jain/blob/master/rick.gif" />

-### I am Darshan Jain
+### I am FjoGeo
-- A Full-Stack Developer & Open Source enthusiast.
+- A beginner and enthusiast in programming.
 - A Master Student in Geoinformatics.
-- Currently learning Javascript and Data Science.
+- Currently learning Javascript + WebGIS and Python + Data Science.
 - I'm currently looking for opportunities.
 I love to learn and contribute in any and every possible way.

 <h3>🛠 Tech Stack</h3>